Confessions of a Cholera Girl

 (0:00 – 0:10)

-I feel like I am about to personally insult you, but I have never liked breakfast foods.
+I feel like I’m about to personally insult you, but I’ve never liked breakfast foods.
 What kind of breakfast foods?
 Like any type of breakfast foods.
-So, I like bacon.
+So I like bacon.

 (0:10 – 0:17)

 I particularly hate sausage.
-I have never been impressed by eggs of like any sort.
+I’ve never been impressed by eggs of like any sort.
 But you can make all kinds of eggs.

 (0:17 – 0:23)